regen-network/regen-ledger/docs/modules/group/protobuf.md

-<a name="regen.group.v1alpha1.GroupAccountMetadata"></a>
+<a name="regen.group.v1alpha1.GroupAccountInfo"></a>

-### GroupAccountMetadata
+### GroupAccountInfo
-GroupAccountMetadata specifies group account metadata.
+GroupAccountInfo represents the high-level on-chain information for a group account.

 | Field | Type | Label | Description |